New Jersey Guardianship Attorneys

 Q: I’d like to be my aunt’s guardian, but neither she nor I can afford an attorney.
 Are there other options available?

 A: The guardian in NJ never has to use his or her own money to take care of someone.
-This is a common misconception.
-People have concerns about becoming a guardian.
+This is a common misconception people have about becoming a guardian.
 By becoming a guardian, they are not legally responsible for paying a person’s bills and expenses from their own funds.

 The guardian is responsible for paying the ward’s bills from the ward’s funds.
 However, if the ward has no assets or income, it becomes an issue.
 Public assistance may then be necessary.